agilemobiledev/gs-accessing-facebook/README.src.md

 ### Create connection status views

 Although much of what `ConnectController` does involves redirecting to Facebook and handling a redirect from Facebook, it also shows connection status when a GET request to /connect is made.
-It defers to a view named connect/*provider ID*Connect when no existing connection is available and to connect/*providerId*Connected when a connection exists for the provider.
+It defers to a view named connect/{provider}IDConnect when no existing connection is available and to connect/{providerId}Connected when a connection exists for the provider.
 In this case, *provider ID* is "facebook".

 `ConnectController` does not define its own connection views, so you need to create them.
 First, here's a Thymeleaf view to be shown when no connection to Facebook exists: